rodrigopimentel/211-fall-2019/ha-04/readme.md

 ### Submission and Grading
 ---
-To submit your solution to Gradescope, simply select the files you wish to submit and use the "drag and drop" option, rather than using a .zip file.
+To submit your solution to Gradescope, simply select the files you wish to submit and use the "drag and drop" option.
+Name your files `main_q.cpp`, where `q` is the question number you are solving.
 Your programs will be automatically graded.
 For each of the questions you either pass the test cases (full points) or not (zero points).

 > You must be reminded that students caught cheating or plagiarizing will receive `no credit`.
 Additional actions, including a failing grade in the class or referring the case for disciplinary action, may also be taken.